haenelt/FmriTools/README.md

 [![Python](https://img.shields.io/badge/Python-3.6%7C3.7%7C3.8-blue)](https://github.com/haenelt/GBB)
 [![License](https://img.shields.io/badge/license-GPL--3.0-orange)](https://github.com/haenelt/GBB)

 Python package for processing and analyzing high-resolution fMRI data.
 Various scripts are included which I currently use for data processing.
-Please be aware that all functions are written for my own convenience and are under contiuous development.
+Please be aware that all functions are written for my own convenience and are under continuous development.

 ## Installation
-I recommend to use `Anaconda` to create a new python environment with `Python >= 3.6`.
+I recommend to use `Miniconda` to create a new python environment with `Python >= 3.6`.
 Then, clone this repository and run the following line from the directory in which the repository was cloned with the environment being activated:

 ```
 python setup.py install